DieterReuter/arm64-docker-builder/README.md

 ### Step 1 - install dependencies

-First we have to install some development dependencies like Git, Curl, GOLANG and some more specific dependecies for Docker like btrfs, sqlite ad devmapper.
+First we have to install some development dependencies like Git, Curl, GOLANG and some more specific dependencies for Docker like btrfs, sqlite and devmapper.
 Please keep in mind, this can take a serious long time on a QEMU emulated machine.
 ```
 $ ./install-arm64-devtools.sh
 ```